HeronErin/rug-clone/README.md

 [gmp-mpfr-sys documentation][sys] has some details on usage under [GNU/Linux][sys gnu], [macOS][sys mac] and [Windows][sys win].

-You also need to declare the crate by adding this to your crate root:
+You also need to declare the crate by adding this to your crate root (usually *lib.rs* or *main.rs*):

 ```rust
 extern crate rug;
 ```

-More details are available in the [Crate usage](#crate-usage) section below.
+Rug requires rustc version 1.18.0 or later.

 ### Quick example